How to get a visa for Iran?

 5. Digital image of your passport

-6. Other Information: Some applicants, depended on the visa type, will be asked to provide additional information.
+6. Other Information: Some applicants, depending on the visa type, will be asked to provide additional information.

-Visitors who come from Us, Canada or England cannot apply for visa on arrival or have electronic visa prepared.
-The only option for these nations is to acquire visa from tour agencies.
-Complete trip itinerary, place of residence, arrival and departure dates are necessary for US citizens.
+Visitors who come from the US, Canada, or England cannot apply for a visa on arrival or have an electronic visa prepared.
+The only option for these nations is to acquire visas from tour agencies.
+Complete trip itinerary, place of residence, and arrival and departure dates are necessary for US citizens.

 If you want everything prepared, without dealing with endless paperwork, I think this option suits you best.

-In this way, you just need to find the suitable travel agency and have required documents prepared, including:
+In this way, you just need to find a suitable travel agency and have the required documents prepared, including:

 • Digital personal photo (e.g., in color, in 400*600px, reflect your current appearance)